-Print it and put it up somewhere visible
+Print and put it up your schedule somewhere visible

-12 Stay at Home Mom Schedule From Real Moms
+12 Examples of Stay at Home Mom Schedule From Real Moms

 Scroll to the last one to check out the daily schedule we used to have when the semi-lockdown happened and our daily routine after that.